 - Loened fall – an deizioù zo berr (the days are short…).
 A band active now for about 20 years, around a couple of kan ha diskan singers (Marthe Vassalo and Ronan Gueblez).

 - Storvan – An dezhioù kaer .
 Good!
 Fest-noz what else!

 - Karma – fest-noz, fest-noz by the Diwan generation.

 - Plantec – a band around two brothers, and in the beginning quite influenced by Ar Re Yaouank, then experimented also with some live electro.

 Experimental, world, cross-over, others

 - Any album by/with Erik Marchand worth it!
-His collaboration with the french oud player Thierry Titi Robin in the 80’s: chants du centre Bretagne and An Tri Breur deeply and profoundly inspired and nourished our musical experiences.
+His collaboration with the French oud player Thierry Titi Robin in the 80’s: chants du centre Bretagne and An Tri Breur deeply and profoundly inspired and nourished our musical experiences.
 He’s also famous for his fusion world music with musicians from the Balkans.
-Our favorite ever is Pruna (although Unu, daou, tri easily available or Dor are totally worth it).
-Another favorite of ours is his collab with the french indie musician Rodolphe Burger which resulted in the unexpected album Before Bach.
+Our favourite ever is Pruna (although Unu, daou, tri easily available or Dor are totally worth it).
+Another favourite of ours is his collab with the French indie musician Rodolphe Burger which resulted in the unexpected album Before Bach.